Periods of Chinese History

 supply affairs, to make it impossible that one man could have a grip on a

 whole region.
-Nevertheless there were several cases during the Southern Song period that military commissioners (anfushi 安撫使) and pacification commissioners (xuanfushi 宣撫使) were able to control large circuits.
+Nevertheless there were several cases during the Southern Song period that pacification commissioners (anfushi 安撫使, xuanfushi 宣撫使) were able to control large circuits.

 Examination system and official recruitment

 The Song state was oriented towards civil administration, and it was therefore important to recruit a sufficient number of competent scholars that would fulfill their duties in the vast bureaucratic structure throughout the empire.
 The state just needed a huge number of officials, and the better the education of these scholars was, the better would the fulfilment of their duties be.
 The Song state was looking for the best men among each different social group of China's population, and it was important to attract every worthy person.
 Assembling so much people necessitated a reform of the recruitment system through examinations (keju 科舉) that were open to everyone and were objective and fair enough to allow equal access for everybody to the ladder of official career, unlike the traditional recruitment by recommendation (gongju 貢舉).